cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 available, we recommend upgrading through each version in sequential order to come current periodically and not skipping versions.

-!!!
-Important
-    In 2022, EDB plans an LTS release for CloudNativePG in environments where frequent online updates are not possible.

 The [release notes](release_notes.md) page contains a detailed list of the changes introduced in every released version of CloudNativePG, and it must be read before upgrading to a newer version of the software.